 The importance of a good DF site cannot be overstated.
-Although the DFA-1405B1 yields a typical instrument accuracy of better than 2.5° RMS, system accuracy can be many times worse than this if the DF antenna is installed at a poor site.
-Unlike mobile DF systems where poor bearing accuracy can often be forgiven due to the homing nature of typical mobile DF missions, mast-mounted fixed-site DF systems generally require a much higher degree of bearing accuracy.
+Although the DFA-1325B2 yields an instrument accuracy as per its specifications, system accuracy can be many times worse than this if the DF antenna is installed at a poor site.
+Unlike mobile DF systems where poor bearing accuracy can often be forgiven due to the tracking and homing nature of typical mobile DF missions, mast-mounted fixed-site DF systems generally require a much higher degree of bearing accuracy.
 This is especially true where the fixed-site DF system is a component of a larger DF network used for triangulation.